 Understandability concept of accounting

-By: Rashid Javed | Updated on: July 11th, 2023
+By: Rashid Javed | Updated on: July 21st, 2024

 Definition and explanation

-Any company primarily runs on the funds of shareholders and directors are the people who manage those funds with the intention to generate profits.
-It is the responsibility of directors to prepare financial statements and shareholders can assess the performance of their directors by reviewing these statements.
-The concept of understandability aids this very need of the fund providers of the company.
-Basically the concept suggests that the financial statements prepared by directors must be clear and explicit for their users.
-They must be presented in such a way that the users do not get confused or deluded.
-This does not mean that complex data must be excluded from these statements, but this data must be explained enough, so that even the users possessing considerably less accounting or business knowledge could understand and interpret it easily.
-Additionally too much use of jargon must be avoided and where possible intricate terms and statements must be substituted with easy to understand language.
-The use of proper headings, graphs, formats etc. can also make the statements more legible.
+The understandability concept basically suggests that the financial statements prepared must be clear and explicit for their users.
+The information in the financial statements must be presented in such a way that the users do not get confused or deluded.
+This does not mean that complex data must be excluded from these statements, but this data must be explained enough so that even the users possessing considerably less accounting or business knowledge could understand and interpret it easily.
+Additionally, too much use of jargon must be avoided, and where possible, intricate terms and statements must be substituted with general or easy-to-understand language.
+The use of proper headings, graphs, formats, etc. can also make the statements more legible and useful for their users.

 Examples: